Export Controls Handbook

-At the discretion of the Export Controls Division, in some situations, applicants may substitute one or more of the alternative, informal, end-use assurance documents listed below for the formal end-use assurances described above.
-These informal end-use documents support the applicant's statements about the destination, consignees, and end-use of the goods or technology proposed for export:
+At the discretion of the Export Controls Division, applicants may substitute one or more of the alternative, informal, end-use assurance documents listed below for the formal end-use assurances described above.
+These informal end-use documents support the applicant’s statements about the destination, consignees, and end-use of the goods or technology proposed for export:

 - in the case of temporary exports for demonstration and an exhibition: information about the trade show or exhibit (such as a website or marketing brochure) and evidence of registration for display by the exporter or consignee.